Orla Gartland: 2018–2020: Why Am I Like This? and Freckle Season

 On 2 May 2018, Gartland released her first single in three years, "I Go Crazy", and on 2 November 2018 she released a new single "Between My Teeth", which she announced were both standalone singles.
 On 8 February 2019, she released a new single "Why Am I Like This?", followed by "Flatline" on 5 April 2019, both of which formed a part of her EP Why Am I Like This?, released on 24 May 2019.
+"Why Am I Like This?" was featured in an episode of the 2022 Netflix adaptation of Heartstopper, which resulted in the song reaching the No. 4 spot in the Billboard Top TV Songs chart, three years after the song's initial release.

 On 6 September 2019, Gartland released the single "Did It to Myself", followed by "Figure It Out" on 1 November 2019, and "Heavy" on 15 January 2020, all of which appear on her EP Freckle Season.
-"Figure It Out" is described as being about a relationship between individuals where neither can escape from it and the idea of needing space from someone you still care about.
-"Heavy" featured in the BBC Three trailer for the 2020 adaptation of Normal People, with "Did It To Myself" featuring directly in the tv series.
-She was also a co-writer of K-pop boy band BTS's song "134340" from the album Love Yourself: Tear.
+"Figure It Out" was described as being about a relationship between individuals where neither can escape from it and the idea of needing space from someone you still care about.
+"Heavy" featured in the BBC Three trailer for the 2020 adaptation of Normal People, with "Did It to Myself" featuring directly in the miniseries.